 When Malwarebytes completes its task, you can go ahead and Restart your system. please check, if the msmpeng.exe windows 7 & msmpeng.exe windows 10 high Disk Usage is eliminated, otherwise continue with the next solution(s).

-Method 2: Simply exclude the MsMpEng.exe utility or application while scanning
+Method 2: Exclude the MsMpEng.exe utility

 - Click to open the Microsoft Security Essentials primary application and then navigate to Settings,